emqx/eip/active/0044-backup-encryption.md

 * Create-backup accepts an optional key.
 The REST API takes it in the `x-encryption-key` header, whose value is the plaintext key or a `file://` reference.
 The CLI takes a `file://` reference, stdin, or a prompt.
-When absent, the backup is plaintext as today.
+When absent, the backup is plaintext as today — unless `node.data_import_encryption` requires encryption, in which case a create request without a key is rejected.
 * `x-encryption-key` is added to the sensitive-header redaction list so the audit log and traces mask it.